Match your home to the right hearth for your side of the Cascades.

 Five come up constantly: budgeting for the unit but not the full job (vent, gas line, electrical, finish work); drowning in options instead of starting from style and fuel; buying without an in-home preview; handing installation to a handyman instead of a pro; and giving up out of sheer indecision.
 Every one is avoidable with a clear plan—step one, step two, step three.

-Every Hearth Dealer in Oregon
+Every Stove and Fireplace Dealer in Oregon

 Chimcare Home Services